Ganagobie Abbey

 Ganagobie Abbey (Abbaye Notre-Dame de Ganagobie) is a Benedictine monastery in Ganagobie in the department of Alpes-de-Haute-Provence, France.
 It is part of the Solesmes Congregation of the Benedictine Confederation and as such focuses on Gregorian chant.

 A Cluniac Priory

 The first monastic foundation on this remote and mountainous site appears to date from the 9th or 10th century.
 Among the first documentary records is a bull of Pope Stephen VIII in 939 confirming the possessions of Cluny Abbey, among them the monastery at Ganagobie.
 It was suppressed in 1789 under the Ancien Régime and sold off in 1791 during the course of the French Revolution, after which large parts of the buildings were demolished.

 Gift to Marseilles Priory

 In 1865 the Benedictines of Solesmes under Dom Prosper Guéranger founded the Priory of St. Madeleine in Marseilles, or Marseilles Priory.
-In 1891 the Comte de Malijay, by that time the owner of the priory site at Ganagobie, made a gift of to the Marseilles Priory.
+In 1891 the Comte de Malijay, by that time the owner of the priory site at Ganagobie, made a gift of it to the Marseilles Priory.
 In the course of repair and restoration work on the new property, important medieval mosaics were discovered in 1898.